igormusardo/BriteCode/email.md

 Email API
 =========

-The email api is pretty straight forward.
+The email api is pretty straightforward.
 It is a simple GET request with two parameters:

 1. address: the email address to be verified.
 2. apikey: the api key for your BriteVerify account.